-In art psychotherapy, an experienced therapist will be present to help clients communicate their feelings through images.
+During an art therapy session, the therapist will help the client communicate their feelings through images.
 The images can then be reflected on and this can lead to new insights and personal growth and change.

-Art psychotherapy can enhance self understanding and tackle deeply rooted psychological problems.
+Art therapy can enhance self-understanding and tackle deeply rooted psychological problems.
 It is often effective for people who do not respond well to ‘talking therapies’.

 For further information of art psychotherapy contact www.baat.org